syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Client-Panel.md

 {% endtabs %}

-Below image illustrates a DockingClientPanel with the foreground and background properties set.
+The following image illustrates a docking client panel in which the foreground and background properties has been set.

 ![](DockingClientPanel_images/DockingClientPanelCustomization.png)

 ## Auto sizing

-AutoSize property will allow the control to automatically size itself to fit its contents.
-The resize mode can be specified using `AutoSizeMode` property.
+The autoSize property allows the control to automatically size itself to fit its contents.
+The resize mode can be specified using the `AutoSizeMode` property.

 <table>
 <tr>